 UPDATE!
 Due to the extreme nature of the weather conditions along with the fact that it is not expected to improve for at least 72 hours, we have made the decision to POSTPONE THE HOME TOUR to next weekend on Dec 14th.
 This will include all tour related activities such as the after-party and lights contest.
 All the times, places, and other details of the various events will be the same just on a new date.
 We hope that this will give you time to thaw out and enjoy the tour with some greatly improved weather conditions.

-Residents of the Winnetka Heights Historic District will open their doors to the community as part of the 26th Winnetka Heights Holiday Home Tour on Saturday, December 8, from noon to 6 p.m.
-This year, Winnetka Heights is celebrating its 31st year as a designated historic district and its 26th Holiday Home Tour.
+Residents of the Winnetka Heights Historic District will open their doors to the community as part of the 27th Winnetka Heights Holiday Home Tour on Saturday, December 14th, from noon to 6 p.m.
+This year, Winnetka Heights is celebrating its 32nd year as a designated historic district and its 27th Holiday Home Tour.

 In 1981 the City of Dallas recognized Winnetka Heights as the city’s sixth historic district.
 The neighborhood was the first such area in Oak Cliff to be designated.
-Two years later, the National Register of Historic of Historic Places also recognized the district, citing its significant contribution to the city’s architecture, community planning and development.
+Two years later, the National Register of Historic Places also recognized the district, citing its significant contribution to the city’s architecture, community planning and development.

-At Turner House, visitors will also be able to participate in a silent auction, enjoy samples from Oak Cliff Coffee Roasters and Kessler Cookies, hear carollers and meet with representatives of a dog rescue group to perhaps find a new member of the family.
-The event begins at Noon, December 8th and continues until 6 PM.
+At Turner House, visitors will also be able to participate in a silent auction featuring items from local Oak Cliff businesses and artists as well as other holiday festivities.
 Proceeds of the tour help the Winnetka Heights Neighborhood Association (a 501 (C) (3) organization) with their goals of fostering a safer, more attractive and better place to live.